Info Source 2024 : Library and Archives Canada

 Personal information is used as a reference source of additional information that may not be contained in the former service person’s military personnel records.
 Personal information is transferred to the legal control of LAC one year after the release of Regular Force members and two years after the release of Reserves pursuant to Order-in-Council 1971–1989.
 The SIN may be used in retrieving the above information for DND and VAC when it is the only identifier available for former personnel of Regular and Reserve Forces.

-Consistent Uses:
+Consistent uses:

 The information may be shared with current authorized personnel of DND.
-Refer to Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824 for administering post-release programs and services to former Canadian Forces members.
+Refer to PIB “Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824” for administering post-release programs and services to former Canadian Forces members.
 The information may be shared with current authorized personnel of VAC.
-Refer to Agent Orange ex-gratia Payment-VAC PPU 200, Assistance Fund-VAC PPU 045, Counselling, Rehabilitation, Sheltered Employment, Burial and Trust Fund Benefits, Estates Information-VAC PPU 005, Disability Awards, Death Benefit and Detention Benefit-VAC PPU 560, Educational Assistance-Army Reserve Force Pay Sheets Description-VAC PPU 010, Financial Benefits-VAC PPU 510, Health Benefits Program/Public Service Health Care Plan-VAC PPU 520, Health Care Programs (Non-Pension Related)-VAC PPU 020, Honours and Awards-VAC PPU 110, Immediate Post-Discharge Benefits-VAC PPU 015, Job Placement Assistance-VAC PPU 530, Legal Services for Disability Applicants and Allowance Appellants-VAC PPU 090, Payment of Short-Term Allowances-VAC PPU 025, Pensions and Compensation-VAC PPU 055, Rehabilitation Services and Vocational Assistance-VAC PPU 550, Residential Care-VAC PPU 016, Treatment of a Pensioned/Awarded Condition-VAC PPU 030, Veterans Independence Program-VAC PPU 056 and War Veterans Allowance-VAC PPU 040 for administering post-release services and benefits to former Canadian Forces members.
+Refer to PIBs “Agent Orange ex-gratia Payment-VAC PPU 200," “Assistance Fund-VAC PPU 045,” “Counselling, Rehabilitation, Sheltered Employment, Burial and Trust Fund Benefits, Estates Information-VAC PPU 005,” “Disability Awards, Death Benefit and Detention Benefit-VAC PPU 560,” “Educational Assistance-Army Reserve Force Pay Sheets Description-VAC PPU 010,” “Financial Benefits-VAC PPU 510,” “Health Benefits Program/Public Service Health Care Plan-VAC PPU 520,” “Health Care Programs (Non-Pension Related)-VAC PPU 020,” “Honours and Awards-VAC PPU 110,” “Immediate Post-Discharge Benefits-VAC PPU 015,” “Job Placement Assistance-VAC PPU 530,” “Legal Services for Disability Applicants and Allowance Appellants-VAC PPU 090,” “Payment of Short-Term Allowances-VAC PPU 025,” “Pensions and Compensation-VAC PPU 055,” “Rehabilitation Services and Vocational Assistance-VAC PPU 550,” “Residential Care-VAC PPU 016,” “Treatment of a Pensioned/Awarded Condition-VAC PPU 030,” “Veterans Independence Program-VAC PPU 056” and “War Veterans Allowance-VAC PPU 040” for administering post-release services and benefits to former Canadian Forces members.

 Records are retained until the service person reaches 90 years of age.
 Some of these records are preserved permanently for archival purposes, while the remainder are destroyed.
 Information in the electronic system used to control and monitor the location and use of the records noted above is destroyed one month after those records have been destroyed.
 For records that are preserved permanently for archival purposes, the information in the electronic system is retained indefinitely.

-DA Number: 2018/009
+DA number: 2018/009

-Related Record Number: LAC CMHI 155, LAC CMHI 170
+Related record number: LAC CMHI 155, LAC CMHI 170

-TBS Registration: 000570
+TBS registration: 000570

-Bank Number: LAC PPU 023
+Bank number: LAC PPU 023

 Notes:

-Individuals requesting information described by this bank must provide the service person's full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable), and period of service.
+Individuals requesting information described by this personal information bank must provide the service person’s full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable) and period of service.
 Individuals must also provide their contact information and signature (if applicable).
 If a former military member re-engages in the CAF, DND requests and receives the previous microfiche personal records.
 Legal control is then transferred to the DND, with the obligation to respond to any request concerning these records under the Access to Information Act and the Privacy Act.
-Bank formerly called Microfiche Personal File-Regular Force and Class C Reserves-LAC PPE 718.
+This PIB was formerly called “Microfiche Personal File-Regular Force and Class C Reserves-LAC PPE 718.”

-Military Personnel Bank
+Military Personnel Bank (PIB)

 Description:

-This bank describes information about individuals compiled by DND.
-Personal information may include the person's name; citizenships; service numbers or SIN; biographical information; educational information; military personnel information and documents, such as birth certificates, conduct sheets, divorce orders (nisi and absolute), proof of change of name, dependents' birth certificates and language of instruction preferences, civil convictions (except those for which pardons have been granted), consent to serve forms, enrolment documents, marriage certificates, separation agreements, Statements of Ordinary Residence, documents regarding security level, requests for compassionate posting and for special considerations, results of court martial, screenings for overseas duty, and educational certificates/reports of academic achievements.
+This personal information bank describes information about individuals compiled by DND.
+Personal information may include the person’s name; citizenships; service number(s) or SIN; biographical information; educational information; military personnel information and documents, such as birth certificates, conduct sheets, divorce orders (nisi and absolute), proof of change of name, dependents’ birth certificates and language of instruction preferences, civil convictions (except those for which pardons have been granted), consent to serve forms, enrolment documents, marriage certificates, separation agreements, Statements of Ordinary Residence, documents regarding security level, requests for compassionate posting and for special considerations, results of court martial, screenings for overseas duty, and educational certificates/reports of academic achievements.

 Personnel of the Reserves, Canadian Active and Regular Forces whose years of service were from 1939 onward and their dependents, spouses or next of kin.
 Excluded from this class of individuals are those Canadian Forces members who died while serving during the Second World War.